WoutProvost/samp-forums-link-fixer/README.md

 # samp-forums-link-fixer
-Fixes censored YouTube links on the SA-MP Forums.
+Google Chrome extension to fix censored YouTube links on the SA-MP Forums.